objectcraftworks/datascience_tidy_data/cookbook.md

 * STANDING
 * LAYING

-Following observations is the mean of the observations found in the original dataset.
+In following observations contains the mean of the observations found in the original dataset.

-More about the observations:
+More about these observations:

 The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.